 • Resetting the product to factory default settings.
-See .
+See Reset to factory default settings on page 19.

 Function Button

 The function button has multiple functions:

 - As leveling Assistant This function helps to ensure the image is level.
 Press the button for about 2 seconds to start the leveling assistant and press again to stop.
 The status LED (see ) and buzzer signal assist leveling of the image.
 The image is level when the buzzer beeps continuously. - To view the Status LED Press the button once to light up the Status LEDs.
 Press again to turn them off.
 The LEDs will turn off automatically after 10 seconds.